 \section{Appendix}

-In this section we provide some results used along the proofs of the statements previously given.
-Some of these results belong to the existing literature and are included here for the sake of clarity.
-The rest of them are either not visible in the mainstream literature or new, and we include them in this section due to their general scope.
+{A.\arabic{equation}} In this section, we provide some results used along the proofs of the statements previously given.
+Some of these results belong to the existing literature and are included here for the sake of clarity, the rest of them are either not very visible in the mainstream literature or new, and we include them in this section due to their general scope.

-We start by giving a further equivalence to Portmanteau's theorem, valid in the case of separable metric spaces, and whose relevance for our arguments lies in the fact that it reduces the ``integral testing'' to a countable set of functions.
+We start by giving a further equivalence to the Portmanteau theorem, valid in the case of separable metric spaces, and whose relevance for our arguments lies in the fact that it reduces the ``integral testing'' for convergence in distribution to a countable set of functions.

-Remember the notion of a {Urysohn function}: given two closed, disjoint sets $F_{1},F_{2}$ in a perfectly normal topological space (for instance, any metric space) $\mathcal{T}$,
+To introduce this result, first remember the notion of a {Urysohn function}: given two closed, disjoint sets $F_{0}$, $F_{1}$ in a perfectly normal topological space (for instance, any metric space) $ \mathcal{T}$,

-is called a {\it Urysohn function} if it is continuous, $U^{-1}\{0\}=F_{0}$ and $U^{-1}\{1\}=F_{1}$.
+is called a \textit{Urysohn function} if it is continuous, $U^{-1}\{0\}=F_{0}$ and $U^{-1}\{1\}=F_{1}$.